theonejj/ansible-zfs_on_root/README.md

 * [do_ssh.sh](docs/do_ssh_helper_script.md) - Makes a LiveCD environment accessible to Ansible via SSH.
 * NOT UPDATED YET - for 20.04 still: [partition_drive_helper.sh](docs/partition_drive_helper_script.md) - documents disk partitions values used and will help you go from a blank replacement device to a fully repaired system.

 ---

+## Emergency chroot Recovery

+If your system is unable to boot, then boot from the Ubuntu Live CD to create a `chroot` environment where you can decrypt and mount your ZFS pools, mount boot partitions and have an interactive shell to inspect, troubleshoot, apply updates, etc.  You should be comfortable with [Emergency chroot Recovery](./docs/chroot-recovery.md) process.

+---